Tyler-Keith-Thompson/CucumberSwift/README.md

 ### CucumberSwift
 CucumberSwift is a lightweight, swift-only Cucumber implementation.
 It was born out of frustration with current iOS Cucumber implementations.
-Because it's written in swift you avoid any bridging header frustration and it provides more feature, scenario and step hooks than other solutions.
+Because it's written in swift you avoid any bridging header frustration and it includes the ability to generate stubs for unimplemented steps.

-CucumberSwift also has the advantage of letting you choose where and how steps are associated with files.
-For example, you can initialize Cucumber with a directory, then provide step definitions, or a file, then provide step definitions.
-This makes separation of UI, Service-Layer, and Unit tests much easier.
-It also allows you to use the same language based off of the context of a feature without getting a regex collision (BDD purists may argue this is a bad thing)

 ### Installation
 ##### Cocoapods